 Now, let's consider the Pros of setting up your Website on WordPress:

 A Blogging Centric Platform

-At a time when the web is being converted to this gentrified garden with a few monolith corporations control a vast majority of human interactions; WordPress goes against the grain and contains minimal code that is dependent on the mothership.
+At a time when the web is being converted to this gentrified garden with a few monolith corporations controlling a vast majority of human interactions; WordPress goes against the grain and contains minimal code that is dependent on the mothership.
 The only feature at its core that depends on an external service to serve content is probably the "Gravatar" feature.
 Everything else is fiercely independent with minimal external dependencies.
 At its core, WordPress is a terrific platform to start blogging.

 A Metric Tonne of Documentation with a Big Community of Users